MirageNet/Mirage/doc/docs/analyzers/MIRAGE1205.md

 ## How to fix

 Use `void` for Observers, or choose Owner/Player for a result.
 Add the first `INetworkPlayer` parameter for Player routing.

-Remove `excludeOwner = true` for Owner; use Observers with that option when the intended recipients are the other observers.
+Remove `excludeOwner = true` for Owner.
+Use Observers with that option when the intended recipients are the other observers.

 {{{ Path:'Snippets/Analyzers/Mirage1205.cs' Name:'mirage1205-resolved' }}}

 ### Target and connection context

 - Owner selects the object's owner; Player selects the supplied connection.
 The client needs the corresponding spawned identity.
 Sending to a missing owner fails.
-- Pass a non-null Player target: remote sending can fall back to the owner for null; host local-call selection uses the supplied value.
+- Pass a non-null Player target.
+Remote sending can fall back to the owner for null; deciding whether to run on the host uses the supplied value instead.
-- Only the first ClientRpc parameter may be `INetworkPlayer` context, including Owner/Observers without changing routing.
-It is not serialized; the receiving body gets its connection to the server.
+- Any ClientRpc target may use `INetworkPlayer` as its first parameter.
+It is not serialized; the receiving method gets its connection to the server.
+Adding this parameter does not change Owner/Observers routing.
-- Use the exact interface, excluding concrete implementations and derived interfaces.
-ServerRpc sender context can appear anywhere; see [optional context rules](./MIRAGE1202.md).
+- Use the exact `INetworkPlayer` interface, not a concrete class or derived interface.
+Later ClientRpc parameters cannot use it.
+A ServerRpc sender parameter can appear anywhere; see [optional parameter rules](./MIRAGE1202.md).